-As they are better for the environment due to the natural ingredients, we can recycle them more easily.
+As they are better for the environment due to the natural ingredients, the recycling process and waste disposal are easier.
 This means that we can turn them into a range of other items after their initial application.

 We all understand the problems that our animals and marine life face when it comes to plastic waste.
 Eco-friendly plastic does not pose as much of a risk to animals.
 However, it does become a risk when we incorrectly dispose of it, and here lies another issue.

 Unfortunately, there is still going to be waste that finds its way into the environment.
 Despite this, as it breaks down a lot quicker, there is every chance it will disappear before the risks become apparent.

 Traditional plastic takes a long time to break down.
-Hundreds of years to be precise.
+Hundreds of years, to be precise.
 Even when all of those plastic bottles, bags, and so on do break down, they cause all kinds of problems.
 In contrast to this, eco-friendly plastic breaks down quickly and can be composted.
 This helps to reduce the amount of waste that we have to manage at landfills and at home.

 The US is a prime example of diminishing landfill space.
 As a result, eco-friendly plastic that we can compost and dispose of in a different way can help to save space.

-As we mass-produce traditional plastic, it is already relatively cheap.
+As we mass-produce traditional plastics, it is already relatively cheap.
 While eco-friendly plastic might not be produced quite yet on the same scale, it can help manufacturers to save money.
-They will need less packaging and this means that fewer materials are needed.
+They will need less packaging, and this means that fewer materials are needed.